A non-backtracking method for long matrix and tensor completion: Setting and main results

-In general, as $d \to \infty$, we have $1 - \gamma_i \sim C/d$, and hence the eigenvectors of $B$ are asymptotically aligned with the left singular vectors of $M$: this is a form of \textit{weak consistency} for completion.
+This implies a \textit{weak recovery} of the singular vectors $\phi_i$.
+In general, as $d \to \infty$, we have $(\gamma_i -1)\sim C/d^2$, and hence \eqref{eq:overlap_gamma} implies the eigenvectors of $B$ are asymptotically aligned with the left singular vectors of $M$.
+Under the additional assumption that all singular values of $M$ are distinct, the top $r$ eigenvectors of $B$ are asymptotically aligned with all left singular vectors of $M$, and eigenvalues are consistent estimators for $\nu_i, i\in [r]$: this is a form of \textit{weak consistency} for matrix completion.

-\paragraph{Parameter scaling} All of the results in Theorems \ref{thm:eigenvalues} and \ref{thm:eigenvectors} are non-asymptotic, and with more care in the proof, we would be able to give explicit expressions for $C_0, n_0$ (see, e.g. \cite{bordenave2020detection}).
-However, the given bounds are meaningful only when $\ell \gg 1$, and $C_0 \tau^{2\ell} \ll 1$.
-These can easily be seen to be satisfied whenever

 \paragraph{Optimality of the bounds and thresholds} We have made no effort towards getting closed-form exponents in the polynomials $C_0$ and $n_0$, which would probably not be sharp.
-Similarly, although we do expect (when $d, \eta$ are fixed) that the rate of convergence is indeed of the form $n^{-c}$, we didn't try to optimize the value of $\eps$ as much as possible.
+An explicit bound on $C_0, n_0$ in the proportional case for matrix completion is worked out in \cite[Theorem 5.4]{bordenave2020detection}.
+Similarly, although we do expect (when $d, \eta$ are fixed) that the rate of convergence is indeed of the form $n^{-c}$, we didn't try to optimize the value of such $c$ as much as possible.

-On the other hand, the question of the optimality of $\theta$ is both open and extremely interesting since if this threshold can be lowered more information about $M$ can be recovered.
-The first threshold $\theta_1$ is inherent to the problem and can be found in many similar problems (e.g. the Kesten-Stigum threshold in community detection \cite{krzakala.moore.ea_2013_spectral}, but whether $\theta_2$ is needed or is an artifact of proof is still unclear.
+Our work shows a threshold behavior for long matrix completion: one can weakly recover the components in $MM^\top$ whose signal-to-noise ratio is above the threshold.
+On the other hand, the optimality of $\theta$ is still an open and interesting question since if this threshold can be lowered, more information about $M$ can be recovered.
+The first threshold $\theta_1$ is inherent to the problem and can be found in many similar problems (e.g., the \textit{Kesten-Stigum threshold} in community detection \cite{krzakala.moore.ea_2013_spectral,bordenave2018nonbacktracking,mossel_reconstruction_2015,mossel.neeman.ea_2018_proof}): it is related to an intrinsic property on the existence of a pseudo-eigenvector in a Galton-Watson tree with Poisson offspring distribution of mean $d$, see Section \ref{sec:tree_pseudo} for details.
+But whether $\theta_2$ is needed or is an artifact of proof is still unclear.
 We note that in a similar problem regarding the configuration model \cite{coste_2021_spectral}, such a seemingly spurious threshold turns out to be the sharp one (albeit only for one eigenvalue).
+Note that as $d$ grows, $\theta_2$ decays faster than $\theta_1$, therefore $\theta=\theta_1$ for sufficiently large $d$.